 The colors won’t fade, which is obviously a good thing, plus there are no harmful chemicals to leach into the water either.
 The weighted base on this plant will keep it securely in place no matter where you put it.
 If you want a colorful and awesome looking fake plant, this one is a good choice to consider no doubt.

 Generally speaking, the preferred type of fake plant for aquariums is the plastic plant.
 Now, silk plants do look a little more real as they tend to move with the flow of the water, plus they can be more colorful too.
 However, silk plants tend to get stained by algae, fish might actually nip at them, and they can get destroyed after a while.
 Silk plants usually end up looking like the frayed ends of a carpet after a prolonged stint in an aquarium.

 On the other hand, plastic plants are much more durable easier to clean than silk plants.
 They also won’t get nip at by fish and won’t get all frayed either.
 That being said, plastic plants don’t look quite right in the water because they tend to be fairly stiff.
 Hard plastic plants may actually injure a fish if the fish swims into it too fast.
 Some of the leaves can be pretty sharp.
 As you can see, there are certain tradeoffs to consider here.

-At the end of the day, whether silk or plastic, there are tons of good options for fake aquarium plants out there.
+At the end of the day, whether silk or plastic, there are tons of good options for fake aquarium plants out there (these are our favorite ones).
 When it comes to the best fake plants for aquariums, the choice is yours to make.
 This is a fairly subjective topic, as the plant which you think looks the best is the best for you.
 There is no right or wrong choice here.